 A book that you ll not forget any details,the characters,the locations, the culture and traditions.
 It is written in a very easy way that makes everyone able to read it and understand it while enjoying reading it.
 Tania H, Lebanon.

 An excellent first novel, where Ms Fallows prose grabs hold and takes you on a journey

 which include expatriate adventures such as the restrictive Kingdom of Saudi Arabia and into the forbidden quarter the Rhub al Kali.
 The dialogue is riveting as various world travelers meet and interact.
 I found myself thirsting for the next read from this talented writer.
 Five Stars.
-Peter Drew.
+Peter Drew New York City.